-The Lecturer (Contract Type B) is enthusiastic about their discipline and is committed to making their best personal contribution through employing excellent planning and organising, communication and decision making skills to achieve their goals and through working hard and being flexible in order to meet the multiple and changing demands of the Lecturer (Contract Type B) role.
+The Lecturer (Contract Type A) is committed to her/his discipline and to making a high quality contribution through employing excellent planning, organising, communication and decision making skills to achieve their goals.
+He/She will exercise flexibility in order to meet the multiple and changing requirements of the Lecturer (Contract Type A) role.

-- Demonstrates excellent planning, organisation and prioritisation skills, to effectively meet deadlines and to deliver to high standards across the areas of teaching, research and administration - Has good time management skills to manage a heavy workload - Demonstrates clear commitment and is willing to work hard for the success of their area - Has a reflective approach to their own work and can consistently review it in order to ensure it is of the highest possible standard - Active in reviewing systems and processes to maximise the time available for research and teaching - Flexible and adaptable in managing competing demands while protecting core values - Shows a strong commitment to keeping up to date and maintaining professional competence - Is resilient and maintains a positive outlook in a challenging and pressurised environment - Takes a balanced approach to the demands of the role and is flexible with what the role encompasses - Understands the importance of budget management and raising programme funds, and can assimilate financial information and report back on financial matters
+- Demonstrates excellent planning, organisation and prioritisation skills, to effectively meet deadlines and to deliver to high standards across the areas of teaching, associated research and administration - Has good time management skills to manage workload - Has a reflective approach to their own work and can consistently review it in order to ensure it is of a high standard - Flexible and adaptable in managing competing demands while protecting core values - Shows a strong commitment to keeping up to date and maintaining professional competence - Is resilient and maintains a positive outlook in challenging and pressurized circumstances - Takes a balanced approach to the demands of the role and is flexible with what the role encompasses - Understands the importance of programme innovation, related budget management and raising programme funds